DaReamz/Guild/README.md

 npm install

-Step 9: Copy .env.example:
+Step 9: Copy .env.example:    **UPDATE NOTE: (this may be cp .env.example kuro.env)

-cp .env.example kuro.env
+cp env.example kuro.env

 Step 10: Edit the `.env` file and fill in your details: (Remember to keep the quotation marks)